TLCI vs. CRI, CQS, etc.: How do they stack up? by Art Adams - ProVideo Coalition

 Indie Cine Academy Daylight LED Results Spreadsheet

-For each light there are multiple measured values, all derived from a single Sekonic C-700 reading.
-I focused on CRI(re), CRI(ra), CQS, TM-30-15-Rf, and TLCI.
+For each light there are multiple measured values, all derived from a single Asense Lighting Passport reading.
+I focused on CRI(ra), CRI(re), CQS, TM-30-15 Rf, and TLCI.

 The first thing I did was to look at how well the main color measuring systems stacked up against each other.

-CRI(re), with its eight low saturation samples, tends to fall mostly in the middle of the other two, although there are occasions where it scores lights lower than any of the others.
-I’d have thought that it would result in the highest scores, but ultimately it’s impossible to compare these numbers exactly as the scales are all derived differently.
-What we’re looking for are overall trends.
+CRI(re), with its fifteen samples of mixed saturations, tends to fall mostly in the middle of the other two, although there are occasions where it scores lights lower than any of the others.

-What’s interesting is that the really awful lights show lower scores with CRI(re) than any of the others.
-This implies that the other models are seeing something in the spectra of those lights that CRI(re) doesn’t.
-As both CQS and CRI(ra) contain more samples, along with a saturated red patch and a range of flesh tone patches, they may see that portion of the spectrum better than CRI(re) does.

-Otherwise, CRI(ra) and CQS seem to track reasonably well.
+CRI(ra) and CQS seem to track at the low end, which is interesting as CQS should be a much more granular measure.
 All three are consistent up to the point where one should never use a light anyway: below 80, although lights tend to look fairly marginal by that point already.
 (I have a hard time using a light that falls below 90-95 on the CRI scale.)

 TLCI tends to score fixtures more highly than CRI(re) does when they do a good job, but punishes them with a much lower score when they fail beyond a certain point.
 The crossover point seems to be around 80: anything above that gets a higher score, and anything below that gets a much lower score.
 It’s almost as if an abrupt contrast curve was added to the data.

-While CRI(re) may drop off a cliff because it lacks enough color samples to critically evaluate lights of lesser quality, it’s hard to say why TLCI does this.
-It could be due to the X-rite Color Checker used in the test, or it could result from the mathematical equations that resulted from profiling the cameras—in which case this could be a feature and not a bug.
+Otherwise, while TLCI and CRI(e) scores are similar at the high end, there are some discrepancies.
+TLCI may be doing what it says, and providing a more accurate measure of how a camera might see color.

-The more granular CRI(ra) scores lights within a few points of TLCI at the high end, but diverges greatly at the low end.
+The more coarse CRI(ra) scores lights within a few points of TLCI at the high end but is much less responsive to light quality.
+It diverges greatly at the low end.
 The patterns are similar at the bottom of the scale, which implies that they are seeing roughly the same thing, but it’s odd that TLCI’s math results in such a sharp drop.

 Maybe this is how cameras see LED lights: as progressively worse until they hit a certain point, beyond which they all look absolutely terrible—with nothing in between.